EPS Prize Lectures

 University College London, January 2008

-Fractionating the musical mind: Insights from congenital amusia
+Fractionating the musical mind: Insights from congenital amusia.

 Lauren Stewart, Goldsmith’s University of London